boolean-uk/react-state-calculator/README.md

 - Start by modelling the state of the application
  - What state will you need to keep track of?
  - What user interactions will modify that state and how?
 - Start with one or two functional buttons and only consider the add operation.
-When you have that working, make additional buttons functional.
+When st
 ## Extension 1
 - Update your solution so the number panels act like a real calculator when inputting numbers
   - Numbers should *appended*, so pressing `1` then `2` should result in `12` being displayed